ConnerMcCarthy/scfpalms-report-docs/README.md

 ---
 # Maintanence
-- SQL plugin documentation at www.moodle.org/plugins/report_customsql
+- SQL plugin documentation is at www.moodle.org/plugins/report_customsql
 - List of tables and column names in the SCFPALMS database can be found at www.scfpalms.com/report/customsql/view.php?id=19
 - The SQL plugin used requires removing the "mdl_" prefix from tables names.
 So mdl_user becomes {user}